 50% of the programme is practice focused, and much of this will be spent on placement with our practice partners.
 You will have supernumerary status when on placement.
-You will need to RPL 500 hours of practice prior to the start of the programme and therefore will have to complete a further 1800 hours of practice experience to meet the NMC minimal requirements of 2300 hours of practice for registration.
-This time will be spent in a variety of care settings depending on the specific field of nursing: NHS Trusts, the independent sector, care homes, home settings, schools, nurseries, forensic mental health setting, community setting.
-Simulated practice is an important component of your practice experience and will take place within the School of Health Sciences.
+The NMC requires a minimum of 2300 hours of practice for registration and this time will be spent in a variety of care settings depending on the specific field of nursing: NHS Trusts, the independent sector, care homes, home settings, schools, nurseries, forensic mental health setting and community setting.
+Simulated practice is an important component of your practice experience and will take place within the School of Health & Psychological Sciences.